AndyDentFree/MacCatWall/README.md

 As of [April 2025][rc1] there was no official paywall product for SwiftUI macOS apps.

 This repo contains results of [asking ChatGPT5][gpt1] to generate SwiftUI code to match two existing screens and the refinement of that into a working app.
+The GPT session essentials are copied below with the code preserved in a separate subdirectory.

 To simplify things, it's just being built as a macOS app.

 ## Paywall screenshots from iOS